autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 # Representations

-The neural representation contains two parts, a geometric network and a color network.
-The geometric network takes a 3D position as input and outputs a sdf value, a normal vector, and a geometric feautre vector.
-The color network takes a 3D position and view direction together with the normal vector and the geometric feautre vector from geometric network and as inputs and outputs a RGB color vector.
+The representation stores geometry and appearance.
+The geometric mapping takes a 3D position as input and outputs an SDF value, a normal vector, and a geometric feautre vector.
+The color mapping (implemented as an MLP) takes a 3D position and view direction together with the normal vector and the geometry feature vector from the geometry mapping as input and outputs an RGB color vector.

-We support three representations for the geometric network: MLPs, [Multi-Res.
-Feature Grids](https://github.com/NVlabs/instant-ngp), and [Tri-plane](https://github.com/apchenstu/TensoRF).
-We now explain the details and how to use it in the following:
+We support three representations for the geometric mapping: MLPs, Multi-Res.
+Feature Grids from [iNGP](https://github.com/NVlabs/instant-ngp), and Tri-plane from [TensoRF](https://github.com/apchenstu/TensoRF).
+We now explain these representations in more detail:

 ## MLPs

-The 3D position is encoded with positional encoding as in nerf and pass to a multi-layer perception network to prediction sdf, normal, and geometric feature.
-For example, to train VolSDF with a MLPs with 8 layers and 512 hiddin dimension, run the following command:
+The 3D position is encoded using a positional encoding as in NeRF and passed to a multi-layer perceptron (MLP) network to predict an SDF value, normal, and geometry feature.
+To train VolSDF with an MLP with 8 layers and 512 hidden dimensions, run the following command:

 ```
 ns-train volsdf --pipeline.model.sdf-field.use-grid-feature False --pipeline.model.sdf-field.use-grid-feature sdfstudio-data --data YOUR_DATA
 ```

-## Multi-res feature grids
+## Multi-res Feature Grids

-The 3D position is first mapped to a multi-resolution feature grids and use tri-linear interpolation to retreive the corresponding feature vector.
-The feature vector is used as input to a MLPs to prediction sdf, normal, and geometric feature.
-For example, to use a VolSDF model with Multi-Res Feature Grids representations with 2 layers and 256 hiddin dimension, run the following command:
+The 3D position is first mapped to a multi-resolution feature grid, using tri-linear interpolation to retreive the corresponding feature vector.
+This feature vector is then used as input to an MLP to predict SDF, normal, and geometry features.
+To train a VolSDF model with Multi-Res Feature Grid representation with 2 layers and 256 hidden dimensions, run the following command:

 ```
 ns-train volsdf --pipeline.model.sdf-field.use-grid-feature True --pipeline.model.sdf-field.encoding-type hash sdfstudio-data --data YOUR_DATA